replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 8, 2024

 ### New Features {#new-features-v2024-03-08-2}
-* Added support for e2 family and gpu tesla T4 on GKE clusters created with the compatibility matrix.
+* Adds support for E2 family and GPU Tesla T4 on GKE clusters created with the compatibility matrix.

 ## v2024.03.07-5